FabianSBD/SBD-task-dependent/README.md

 ### Posterior Sampling
-For generating posterior samples as described in our paper, you can access the code in two separate notebooks: `sampling_deblurr.ipynb` for deblurring tasks and `sampling_ct.ipynb` for CT-imaging tasks.
+For generating posterior samples as described in our paper, you can access the code separate notebooks: `sampling_ct-32.ipynb`, `sampling_ct-64.ipynb`, `sampling_ct-128.ipynb`.
 These notebooks contain the necessary code to generate posterior samples based on our approach.

 ## Pretrained models
 Checkpoints of the pretrained unconditional model and the task-dependent models for ct-imaging example can be found in this